Fremantle Stuff >

-The first jetty was built out from Bathers Beach where Captain Fremantle landed in 1829 near the western end of the (later) Whalers Tunnel, as Hitchcock (9-10) tells us.
+The second jetty was built out from Bathers Beach where Captain Fremantle landed in 1829 near the western end of the (later) Whalers Tunnel:

-Daniel Scott, the deputy-harbourmaster, paid for the construction of his own jetty (as well as for that of the Whalers Tunnel, 1837-8).
-I assume this is the one conjecturally shown at 16 as 'Whalers Jetty' on this modern map of Arthur Head (below, bottom).
+I assume this is the one conjecturally shown at 16 as 'Whalers Jetty' on this modern map of Arthur Head.
 The Tunnel is shown as 15.

-Known as the Short Jetty after the Long one was built, this extended south from Anglesea Point, and was completed by 1854.
+Known as the Short Jetty after the Long Jetty was built, this extended south from Anglesea Point, and was completed by 1854.
 (Hitchcock: 40) The photo is SLWA # 230453PD.